 Constructionist View

 "We...think that learning language is a long slog, which requires from the child a lot of work.
 And the child is working as hard as he can, fifteen, sixteen hours a day.
 We think it requires a relationship with an adult, and a whole set of cognitive abilities." - Snow, 1993

-(non-linguistic nativist =
+(non-linguistic nativist = constructionist)

-constructionist)

-Constructionist: language is constructed by the child from experience, and the input is crucial - but there may still be some innate knowledge contributing.
-It's just not language-specific.
-There are different ways for something to be innate: Knowledge itself is innate Procedures for learning are innate (knowledge is the result from these procedures) There are different ways for something to be innate: Knowledge itself is innate: children have inborn knowledge of the general form of language (domain-specific knowledge) Procedures for learning are innate (knowledge is the result from these procedures) Why do we think knowledge could be innate?
+There are different ways for something to be innate:

+Knowledge itself is innate Procedures for learning are innate (knowledge is the result from these procedures) There are different ways for something to be innate:

+Knowledge itself is innate: children have inborn knowledge of the general form of language (domain-specific knowledge) Procedures for learning are innate (knowledge is the result from these procedures) Why do we think knowledge could be innate?